Vladislav0Art/vk-meeting-schedule-bot/README.md

 There are several commands this bot supports:

-1. `Start`: Shows the abaliable commands
+1. `Start`: Shows available commands

 2.  `/subscribe`: Remembers the user.
 The command is required to take advantage of the bot's functions